ikmb-denbi/genome-annotation/docs/usage.md

 ### 3. Programs to run
 By default, the complete pipeline you see above will run, given the types of evidences your provide.
 However, you can skip some steps if you want.
-For example,if you already have assembled a transcriptome or if you don't want to run gene prediction and/or functional annotation.
+For example,if you already have assembled a transcriptome or if you don't want to run gene prediction.

 #### `--trinity` [ true (default) | false ]
 Run transcriptome assembly with Trinity and produce hints from the transcripts.